Late-boomer/stream-engine-docs/docs/index.md

 **TOBII_STATE_BOOL_TRUE** if the state is true, otherwise **TOBII_STATE_BOOL_FALSE**. *value* will remain unmodified if the call failed.

-**NOTE:** This method relies on cached values which is updated when tobii_process_callbacks() is called, so it might not represent the true state of the device if some time have passed since the last call to tobii_process_callbacks().
+**NOTE:** This method relies on cached values which is updated when tobii_device_process_callbacks() is called, so it might not represent the true state of the device if some time have passed since the last call to tobii_device_process_callbacks().

 ### Return value